recursehex/Hybrid/docs/type_system/arrays.md

 ### Current Limitations

-1. **Fixed Size**: Arrays must be initialized with literals; dynamic sizing not supported
-2. **Raw Pointer Escapes Are Unsafe**: Converting an array to a raw pointer sidesteps bounds checks and is the programmer's responsibility
+**Raw Pointer Escapes Are Unsafe**: Converting an array to a raw pointer sidesteps bounds checks and is the programmer's responsibility

 ### Future Enhancements